janymau/Web-Dev/README.md

 The lab works for Web Development.

 The lab 1: until 25 January.
+Done 💯

 The lab 2 : until 2 February.
+Done 💯

+The lab 3 : untill 9 February Done 💯